Link Search Menu Expand Document

 Now that you built the code you see that catkin added a bunch of new folders.
 In order to use our workspace, we need to make ROS aware of all the components by sourcing the corresponding environment.
 This is done by running the following in every single terminal where you intend to use the workspace:

-source devel/setup.bash
+source install/setup.bash

 For the rest of the assignment, we assume that you are performing this operation whenever necessary.